 Sizing hot water systems for sports facilities

-Kevin Potter, our Business Development Manager for Hot Water, takes a look at the special requirements of sizing hot water for sports facilities, from grass roots to world renowned stadiums.
+Kevin Potter, our National Sales Manager, takes a look at the special requirements of sizing hot water for sports facilities, from grass roots to world renowned stadiums.

 Probably the most important question to ask when sizing hot water for any building, but even more so for sports facilities, is - what is it being used for?

 Stadiums are actually fairly simple to size hot water for the players.
 You will only ever have two teams in the changing rooms at one time.
 So it is more about the comfort of the spectators.
 There will be inevitable peaks in hot water demand pre-, middle-, and post-match on the catering facilities as well as the toilets/wash basins, but this allows time between peaks for recovery of hot water.

 However not all sporting facilities are as easy.
 Up and down the country there are hundreds of sports centres, pitches, University facilities, schools and village greens that vary in size, use and demand.